ItsMacc/Acoustic-Data-Management-Tool/README.md

     java -cp out com.acousticdata.AcousticDataProcessor
     ```

-2. Enter the file path when prompted.
+2. Enter the file path when prompted.(Make sure to put the file path relative to 'out' folder)

 3. View the analysis results.
+4. If your data is formatted differently, feel free to change the code and get expected results!

 ## Contributing

 Contributions are welcome!
 Please follow the [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements